anni-x1/Nova/README.md

 ## Usage 🎤🖥️✨

-- **Voice Commands**: Activate Nova by saying "Hey Nova" and give commands to fetch news, open the calculator, or type text. 🎙️💻
+- **Voice Commands**: Activate Astra by saying "Hey Astra" and give commands to fetch news, open the calculator, or type text. 🎙️💻
 - **Manual Input**: If preferred, you can manually input commands. ✍️🔧

 ## Project Structure 📂🛠️✨